 ComEd Media Relations

-ComEd program has now saved customers a total of $7 billion on their energy bills
+Award-winning program has saved ComEd customers $7 billion on energy bills

 NORTHBROOK, Ill.
 (July 27, 2022) – ComEd and the Northbrook Park District today announced progress on an eight-location energy efficiency effort that, when completed, has the potential to save the district more than $135,000 a year on its overall electricity bills, and qualify for more than $900,000 in incentives.